BenLo Park

 If you accidentally delete a photo or reformat the card in your camera, the photos may be recoverable.
 Download PhotoRescue.zip and install the program.
 It will show you what it can restore.
 Registration required for actual restoration.
 Macintosh users download PhotoRescue.sit.

-PhotoRec is a new free tool which has been shown to be very effective for restoring deleted files and photos in Windows, Macintosh and Linux environments.
+PhotoRec is another free tool which has been shown to be very effective for restoring deleted files and photos in Windows, Macintosh and Linux environments.

 Language Help: